noteed/hadley/README.md

 `images/hadley`.
 See the `run-image.sh` script to see how to use it.
 To build the image, it is easier to use the provided `Makefile` as some files must be generated ant copied to the context.

+## Halcyon

+Constraints files are given for both GHC 7.4.2 and GHC 7.6.3.
+For e.g. 7.6.3, use Halcyon as follow:

+    > /app/halcyon/halcyon install . \
+        --sandbox-extra-apps=.halcyon-ghc-7.6.3/sandbox-extra-apps \
+        --constraints=.halcyon-ghc-7.6.3/constraints

 ## 80 columns